ashleySimiyu/Capstone-Project/README.md

   - Recommendations
   - Summary and next steps
 ## Project Overview
-This project aims to use Natural Language Processing (NLP) to analyze viewer comments on Marques Brownlee's YouTube channel regarding the Apple Vision Pro.
+This project aims to use Natural Language Processing (NLP) to analyze viewer comments on Marques Brownlee's YouTube channel regarding the Apple Vision Pro product.
 The goal is to assess viewer sentiment, particularly regarding their inclination towards purchasing the product.
 The project will use the YouTube Data API to collect comments and apply NLP techniques for sentiment analysis.

 ## Business Problem
 The Product Development Team at Apple has subcontracted us to assess how the Apple Vision Pro is being received by Marques Brownlee's viewers on YouTube.
 The goal is to use Natural Language Processing (NLP) to analyze viewer comments and determine their sentiments, particularly identifying whether viewers are inclined towards purchasing the product.